Harvest Mist and Fog for Drinking Water in Arid Areas

 Cold air holds less moisture than warmer air does.
 There is a natural fluctuation in air temperature which results in water condensing out of the air mass as dew.
 This variation in humidity may be caused by diurnal rhythm i.e. day changing to night.
 It can also occur due to changes in elevation.
 As warm air is lifted by thermal currents it cools and so releases its water load.

 A fine-mesh piece of netting is strung between poles so that it hangs as a vertical sheet.
 The fog or mist net captures the dew drops as they are released from the cloud.
 The volume of drops collected means that the water forms rivulets and runs down into a gutter placed at the bottom of the nets.
 From here the water is channeled into storage containers where it can be accessed by the local community.
 The water collected in this way is used as drinking water as well as to irrigate crops and for washing and cooking.

 What do you think about the idea of fog nets?

-Coastal Fog in Chile
+Coastal Fog and Low Clouds in Chile

 The Atacama Desert in Chile is one of the driest places in the world.
 In fact, some parts of it have never, ever, had any rainfall at all.
 However, the area does get a lot of coastal fog.
 In recent years, researchers from MIT University, USA and the Pontifical University of Chile in Santiago have developed the meshes used to collect water droplets from the fog.